sehajveerd/ShoptakiWebsite/Models/Risk_Rating_Model/README.md

    - Uses linear regression algorithm to build the model.
    - Attempts to predict the risk score for real estate investments by fitting a linear relationship.
    - Predicted results of the model are stored in the `Predicted Score (Linear)` column.
-   - The predicted results are normalized and used to categorize investments into low, medium, and high risk levels based on the normalized values.
+   - The predicted results are normalized and used to categorize investments into low, medium, and high-risk levels based on the normalized values.

 2. **Gradient Boosting Regression Model (`gbt_model`):**
    - Constructs the model using the gradient boosting regression algorithm.